pravindesai/FaceRecognitionAttendance/README.md

 1. Collects face data of user in PHASE 1
 2. Train Model for Face Recognition in PHASE 2
 3. Recognize the face in PHASE 3
-	1. if unknown face found update user status as present(P).
+	1. if known face found update user status as present(P).
 4.createPDFsheet creates PDF.

 ## HOW TO USE: